Anjali-Kumari20-dot/Add-Friend/README.md

-# Add-Friend
-Friend Connect Card 💙
+# Friend Connect Card 💙

 A simple interactive card that lets users toggle between "Awaiting Connection" and "Friend Added!" statuses with a button click.
 Built with HTML, CSS, and JavaScript, this project features a clean UI and smooth transitions.

 🚀 Features